 Chemistry of Botulinum exotoxin: Initially produced as a single inactive polypeptide chain of molecular weight 150 kDa, where it lacks a leader sequence.
 The protease enzyme functions to cleave the neurotoxin into active di-chain neurotoxins.

 An exotoxin consists of one heavy and one light chain of molecular weight 100 kDa and 50 kDa respectively.
 The heavy and light chain attaches by the di-sulphide bond and also contains one atom of zinc.
-The di-sulphide bond between the heavy and light chain can help the neurotoxin in cell penetration.
+The di-sulphide bond that is present between the heavy and light chain, mediates the neurotoxin to penetrate into the cell.

 Absorption: An exotoxin mainly absorbs in the small intestine (In an active form).